How To Celebrate a Birthday in Lockdown

 Throw a virtual dinner party with the help of our handy guide, which includes tips on everything from video calling apps to food to creating atmosphere.
 Chef Ollie Dabbous offers cooking ideas, including where to source ingredients and how to devise a menu, alongside tips on serving bubbly from Pommery Champagne.
 Interior designer Shayne Brady, meanwhile, provides inspiration on creating a good set-up, dining space and atmosphere.

 Nothing says birthday like a boozy brunch – particularly when it involves champagne.
 This glorious celebration hamper from Perrier-Jouët and Pique makes the perfect romantic birthday brunch date, filled with a whole host of delicious dishes alongside a bottle of bubbly.
-The hamper comes with two Perrier-Jouët champagne flutes and a picnic rug too, so you can set up camp in the garden and pray for some sunshine.
+The hamper comes with two Perrier-Jouët champagne flutes and a picnic rug too, so you can set up camp in the garden and pray for some sunshine – a birthday in lockdown to remember (depending on the amount of fizz!).

 If you need a helping hand organising a virtual gathering, check out digital events planning company Virtually Together, which was created to help people stay connected during periods of isolation.
 Organisers will plan a range of virtual activities for you: suggestions on their books include everything from sushi making to a murder mystery party to life drawing.